metabase/metabase/docs/developers-guide/devenv.md

 ## 3rd party dependencies

 Metabase depends on lots of other 3rd party libraries to run, so as you are developing you'll need to keep those up to date.
-Leiningen will automatically fetch Clojure dependencies when needed, but for JavaScript dependencies you'll need to kick off the installation process manually when needed.
+Clojure will automatically fetch the dependencies when needed, but for JavaScript dependencies you'll need to kick off the installation process manually when needed.

 ```sh
 # javascript dependencies